Miomir Kecmanović: 2023: Delray & Estoril finals, 100th career win

+2025: Delray Beach singles and doubles titles

+In February, Kecmanovic won both singles and doubles title at Delray Beach Open.
+In singles, he lifted the trophy after saving two match points and winning the last five games in a three set match victory against Alejandro Davidovich Fokina.
+In doubles, he teamed up with Brandon Nakashima to win a title in a three set match against American duo Christian Harrison and Evan King.
+With this win, Kecmanovic became only the fourth ATP player to win the event's singles and doubles titles after Xavier Malisse (2007), Jan-Michael Gambill (2001), and Todd Woodbridge (1995).
+He is also the first Serbian to claim both titles at the same ATP Tour event and the first overall since Australian Jordan Thompson achieved the feat in Los Cabos (2024).

-Personal
+Personal life

 Born in Belgrade, to Dragutin Kecmanović and Maja Pavlov, both doctors, specialists in general and abdominal surgery.
 Miomir began playing tennis at the age of 6 with his maternal grandfather, Jovan Pavlov, who was a General in Yugoslav People's Army.
-His paternal grandfather was Prof. Miomir Kecmanovic, after whom Miomir was named, who played a crucial role in suppressing the 1972 Yugoslav smallpox outbreak.
+His paternal grandfather was Prof. Miomir Kecmanović, after whom Miomir was named, who played a crucial role in suppressing the 1972 Yugoslav smallpox outbreak.
 Growing up, his tennis idols were Roger Federer and Novak Djokovic.
 At age 13, he moved to Florida with his aunt, Tanja Pavlov, a psychologist, to train at IMG Academy.
-His aunt also acts as his manager.
+His aunt also acted as his manager.

 Performance timelines

 Singles

-Current through the 2023 Mexican Open.
+Current through the 2025 US Open.